 The Commission will support NSW Treasury and Health to create an additional 20,000 jobs, an additional $2.8B economic output for NSW p.a. and over 25,000 additional tertiary students in an integrated new university precinct.

-The Commission is leading a One Government integrated project team to develop a global District vision focusing on the med tech/education and health sectors, enable coordination of all key government agencies, oversee the delivery of key priorities for the District and provide advice to the Minister for Jobs, Tourism, Investment and Western Sydney.
+The Commission is leading a One Government integrated project team to develop a global District vision focusing on the med tech/education and health sectors, enable coordination of all key government agencies, oversee the delivery of key priorities for the District.

 The Macquarie Park Innovation District situated to the north west of Sydney CBD is the largest non-CBD office market in the country and is the fourth largest employment centre in Greater Sydney.
 The corridor stretches from Macquarie University to the north and extends south to North Ryde Metro Station.
 It offers a world class university, a major shopping centre, a hospital, a high-tech employment hub.